JuliaData/DataFrames.jl/docs/src/man/basics.md

    1 │ Jimmy    true  true
 ```

-`AsTable(source_column_selector)` is a special `source_column_selector`
-that can be used to select multiple columns into a single `NamedTuple`.
-This is not useful on its own, so the function of this selector
-will be explained in the next section.

 #### `operation_function`
 Inside an `operation` pair, `operation_function` is a function
 which operates on data frame columns passed as vectors.
 When multiple columns are selected by `source_column_selector`,
-the `operation_function` will receive the columns as multiple positional arguments
+the `operation_function` will receive the columns as separate positional arguments
 in the order they were selected, e.g. `f(column1, column2, column3)`.

 ```julia